c3ai-lab/smart-contracts/README.md

 Click `Create New…` to create a new project.
 After entering a project name of your choice, import the seed `Linked_SC` to start working on smart contracts!

+To deploy a created contract you can use [Remix](https://remix.ethereum.org/) for testing.